barbierlaurent/earthday/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 9.0.27 =
+Please update to 9.0.27 or above for the latest stability improvements and PHP compatibility

+= 9.0.26 =
+Please update to 9.0.26 or above for the latest stability improvements.

+= 9.0.25 =
+Please update to 9.0.25 or above for the latest stability improvements.

 = 9.0.23 =
 Please update to 9.0.23 or above to ensure you are using the latest architecture, and latest features.